-- Shared key for symmetric signature and separate shared key for symmetric encryption (JWE): This combination is often used in situations where the sender and recipient of the JWT are trusted parties, but there is a need to keep the contents of the JWT confidential.
+- Shared key for symmetric signature and key pair for asymmetric encryption (JWE): This combination is often used in situations where the sender and recipient of the JWT are trusted parties, but there is a need to keep the contents of the JWT confidential.
 For example, a messaging application that allows users to send encrypted messages to each other could use this combination to ensure that the messages are kept confidential between the sender and recipient.

 - Shared key for symmetric signature but no encryption: This combination is typically used when the sender and recipient of the JWT are trusted parties, and there is no need to keep the contents of the JWT confidential.
 For example, a web application that uses JWTs for user authentication could use this combination to sign the JWT and ensure that it has not been tampered with, without the need for encryption.

 - Key pair for asymmetric signature but no encryption: This combination is often used when the sender and recipient of the JWT are not trusted parties, and there is a need to ensure the authenticity and integrity of the JWT.
 For example, a banking application that allows customers to perform transactions could use this combination to sign the JWT and ensure that it has not been tampered with, while also using digital certificates to ensure the authenticity and integrity of the sender's public key.

 The security characteristics of JWT signatures (a cryptographic signature) include: